Mosborough (ward): Waterthorpe

 The Waterthorpe and Westfield housing estates were built from mid-1970s and were added to over a number of years.
 Eventually linking with both the old council estate of Beighton and the new estate of Halfway, the estates house a condensed significant number of almost wholly local authority owned properties following the phasing down and demolition of the original estates around Parson Cross and Shiregreen in the north of the city.

-There are many pubs in Beighton, The most popular being The Gypsy Queen built in 1998 (Now run by Hungry Horse), The Fox on Skelton Lane, The George and Dragon, The Cumberland both being on Beighton's High street and finally The Belfry which is on Eckington Road within the Sothall estate, Featuring a bell extracted from a church.

 The Crystal Peaks shopping centre was opened in 1988 to serve the south side of the city.
 Its original design included markets and fixed national chains including a UCI Cinema.
 Crystal Peaks originally had a ski theme, When one was in the central atrium there was a cable car and skiing mannequins suspended from the glass roof.
 The centre has always had a petrol station formerly run by BP, and up until recently was open 24-hours.
 Crystal Peaks was one of the most popular Shopping Centres in the country, but over time popularity and investment was falling due to the opening of Meadowhall Centre in the north of the city in September 1990.
 In 1998 Crystal Peaks underwent an extension called "Crystal Peaks 2" covering the west Atrium from the market downwards, where the original Playground was right down to the bus station.
 The Playground was moved to the east atrium near the petrol station.
 Later on between 2005 and 2008 the centre underwent even more developments.
 The Sainsbury's which was originally on the north side of the centre, was moved into much larger, newly built premises which includes a car park on the roof, in the southern wing of the centre on the former site of the cinema.

-When the new store opened the BP 24 Hour petrol station was taken over by Sainsbury's and the opening hours reduced to 7am to 11pm.
-This development has been done to compete effectively with Meadowhall and Sheffield city centre.

 As for Waterthorpe and Westfield estates, leisure facilities are lacking as the council concentrated upon housing and not the substantial areas of parkland in most other areas of Sheffield.